 Multiple regression analysis was conducted by regressing privacy concerns, attitude towards ad (Aad) and degree of personalization on attitude towards brand (Ab).
 As we can see, the analysis is statistically significant (F=36.828, p =.000).
 Therefore the null hypothesis can be rejected, which means that independent variables have an effect on attitude toward brand.
 The R-squared has a value of 0.450, meaning that 45% of the variance in attitude towards brand can be explained by the independent variables (degree of personalization, privacy concerns and desirability of control).
 Multi-collinearity was also counted.
 All VIF values are smaller than 10, therefore there is no multi-collinearity existing.

 H3：As users’ privacy concern increase, their attitude towards advertisers’ brand will get more negative.
-As can be seen in Figure 8, the β2 coefficient of privacy concern is negative but statistically insignificant at 95%confidence (P2=0.0.95>0.05), but marginally significant at 90% confidence (p=0.095<0.10), so we reject H0.
+As can be seen in Figure 8, the β2 coefficient of privacy concern is negative but statistically insignificant at 95%confidence (P2=0.095>0.05), but marginally significant at 90% confidence (p=0.095<0.10), so we reject H0.
 Since our sample size is relatively small, β2 would be significant at the confidence level 90%.
 This means the null hypothesis can be rejected at the significance level of 0.1 and H3 was accepted.
 The relationship between privacy concern and Ab was marginally significant.

 Additionally, β1 coefficient of DP and β3 coefficient of Aad are both positive and significant (P1=0.009<0.05, P2=0.000<0.05).
 To compare the magnitude of effects, standardized beta coefficients are used.
 As can be seen from figure 8, Aad is the most important factor to influence attitude towards brand (0.609), followed by DP (0.216) and privacy concern (-.0148).